Jet Broadening in Flowing Matter -- Resummation: Resummation at the cross-section level: Broadening

 When we take the average of the trace of two propagators, the linear terms in $\hat\rho$ cancel out, while the terms with exactly two factors of $\hat\rho$ yield to the linear contribution in $\epsilon$.
 The latter come either from the product of a term with no $\hat\rho$'s in one of the propagators times a term with two $\hat\rho$'s in the other one, the so-called double Born contributions, or from the product of two terms with one $\hat\rho$ each, referred to as single Born contributions.

-Let us first consider the double Born contributions, involving the last term in~\eqref{eq:exppropeps}.
+Let us first consider the double Born contributions, involving the last term in~\eqref{eq:exppropeps} (or its conjugate).
 According to \eqref{eq:avrhomomentum}, we have an additional $\delta$-function setting $\vec{q}_1=-\vec{q}_2$, which also ensures that all the phases cancel out.
 The corresponding contribution takes the form

 where we have combined the color structure coming from the projectile generators with the color factor in \eqref{eq:avrhomomentum}, introducing $\mathcal{C}=\frac{C_{proj}}{2C_{\bar{R}}}$, where $C_{proj}$ is the Casimir of the projectile representation.
 One may notice that the double $z$-integration in (\ref{SBsimplified}) is not fully defined, since it involves a delta function on the edge of the domain.
 However, due to the locality of the medium average \eqref{eq:avrhomomentum}, the result has to be symmetric under the exchange of $z_2$ and $z_1$ in \eqref{SBsimplified}, and thus this particular $\d$-function is symmetric, yielding \be \int_L^{L+\epsilon}dz_2\int_L^{z_2}dz_1\,\delta(z_2-z_1)\rho(z_1) \simeq \frac{\epsilon}{2}\rho(L)\,. \ee Keeping only the leading subeikonal corrections, we can write \be \left(1+\vec{u}\cdot\vec{\Omega}(\vec{p},\vec{q})\right)\left(1+\vec{u}\cdot\vec{\Omega}(\vec{p}-\vec{q},-\vec{q})\right) \simeq 1 + \vec{u} \cdot\left[\vec{\Omega}(\vec{p},\vec{q})+\vec{\Omega}(\vec{p}-\vec{q},-\vec{q})\right]\,, \ee and thus, the $\vec{q}$-integration in \eqref{SBsimplified} reduces to